roissyahf/mlops-loan-approval/README.md

 # MLOps Loan Approval Prediction System

-A production-ready ML system that predicts **loan approval** using applicant information such as income, age, and credit score.

-The project demonstrates an **end-to-end MLOps workflow**: data versioning, model training, experiment tracking, monitoring, CI/CD, and deployment on Google Cloud Run.
+Manual loan approval processes in financial institutions are often slow and inconsistent, making automation both a technical and operational challenge.
+This project demonstrates how machine learning can automate and standardize such decisions, backed by an **end-to-end MLOps workflow**: data versioning, model training, experiment tracking, monitoring, CI/CD, and deployment on Google Cloud Run.

+**Project Constraints:**

+- Built as a portfolio project using a GCP free trial, so deployed services will be revoked after the trial period.
+- No automated testing yet for model, data, or API components.
+- Designed for cost efficiency rather than full-scale production scalability.

 ---